rick-de-water/Lingo/README.md

 }
 ```

-All code unit information is stored in a `Traits` type.
-This works well for ascii strings, but starts to run into issues when dealing with encodings that go beyond ascii.
+`CharT` is the code point type, and `Traits` contains all operations to work with the code units.
+This setup works fine for simple ASCII strings, but runs into problems when working with more complicated encodings.
- * It assumes that every `CharT` is a code point, making it very difficult to work with multibyte/multiunit code points.
+ * It assumes that every `CharT` is a code point, while in reality most strings use some kind of multibyte encoding.
+Encodings such as UTF-8 and UTF-16 can be difficult to work with.
- * It generally has no information about the code page used. `char` could be ascii, utf8, iso 8859-7, or anything really.
-And while the standard is adding `char8_t`, `char16_t` and `char32_t` for unicode, it really only knows that it is a form of UTF, but has no idea how actually encode, decode or transform the data.
+ * It has no information about the code page used. `char` could be ascii, utf8, iso 8859-1, or anything really.
+And while the standard is adding `char8_t`, `char16_t` and `char32_t` for unicode, it really only knows that it is a form of Unicode, but has no idea how actually encode, decode or transform the data.

-To solve this problem, Lingo adds a new string type:
+To solve this problem, Lingo defines a new string type:
 ```c++
 namespace lingo
 {